amaranand360/burger-king-landing-page-clone-final/README.md

-# 🍔 Burger King Landing Page Clone Workshop
+# 🍔 Burger King Landing Page
 This is a project created for a workshop where we taught data science students how to build a clone of the Burger King landing page.
 The workshop focussed on the layout and flexbox properties.

 ## 🚀 Project Demo